Paid Annual Leave Per Country

 Egypt

 Employees in Egypt receive 21 days of paid time off per year once they work at a company for at least six months.
-The number of paid vacation days goes up to 30 after 10 years of service.
+The number of paid vacation days goes up to 30 for those who are older than 50 or have worked for the same employer for 10+ years.

 Estonia